-There is plenty of debate around about what is the right timber to use in order to achieve a “sustainable” or “environmentally friendly” tag.
-So what is right?
+There is plenty of debate around about what is the right way of sourcing timber to use in order to achieve a “sustainable” or “environmentally friendly” tag.
+So what is the right way?

 While plenty of people will tell you that they know “right from wrong” and appear to be able to see things in black and white, to me, there is still plenty of grey.

 Just like there are areas of forests that should not be cut down, there are also old buildings around that should not be demolished and have components turned into recycled timber.
 The decision of what is to be made from a 150 year old recycled beam or column (that was originally cut or hewn from an old growth forest) also has an environmental impact.
 Turn it into wide board flooring and you are probably looking at cutting, machining and docking wastage of around 50% and total additional energy inputs that can be as high or higher than production of “new” timber.

 In a broad sense it’s hard to define recycled timber as being sustainable because of this law of diminishing returns and while it is important, its significance is minute in a world with an expanding need for housing and construction.